ZeroShork/bridgeipelago-docker/docs/setup.md

 You're done with the bot for now, but keep that token handy!

 ## Step 3) Discord Channel Setup (You only need to do this once)
-In Discord, enable "Devoloper Mode" for your client
-Create/have two channels for the bot.
+In Discord, enable "Developer Mode" for your client Create/have two channels for the bot.
 - One will be where the bot posts all the AP information, and where commands are ran (for your users)
 - The second will be for debug reasons (for you, I'd keep this private)